-Last date modified: 2026-May-22
+Last date modified: 2026-Jul-13

-Intake (Advanced Access)
+Intake

 Once a FOIA request is received, the Intake step begins.
-During this phase, the agency reviews the request and decides if it passes FOIA submission policies (perfection).
+During this phase, the agency reviews the request and decides whether it passes FOIA submission policies (perfection).
 The agency assigns a category to further define the request and provides a first response to the request submitter.
 If applicable, fees are also collected during this phase.

 Intake details for the coordinator